tannerwride/orbdemo/README.md

 The full URL should look something like this: `https://gitpod.io/#/https://github.com/YOUR_GITHUB_USERNAME/cicd-workshop`.

-This lets you spin up an environment with all the dependencies preinstalled, remotely connect to it, and work on it as it was on your machine.
+This lets you spin up an environment with all the dependencies preinstalled, remotely connect to it, and work on it as if it was on your machine.
 This is much faster, believe us, we measured it with science.

 ### If NOT using Gitpod